alexcambose/custom-cache-decorator/README.md

 ### Advanced Example with Custom Key Generation

-You can customize the cache key generation.
+You can customize the cache key generation with the `generateKey` arg.

-typescript

-Copy code

 ```ts
 import {